On This Page[Hide][Show]

 Tip #2 Anticipate Surveillance

-Tip #3 Stay Off Of Social Media
+Tip #3 Stay Off Social Media

-Tip #4 Do Not Try to Go Back to Work Too Fast
+Tip #4 Don’t Try to Go Back to Work Too Quickly

-Tip #5 Do Not Forget Cognitive Problems
+Tip #5 Don’t Forget Cognitive Issues

-Note: An insurance company may require the claimant to sit for an “independent” neuropsychological examination.
-Remember that this exam is conducted by a medical professional hand-picked by the insurance company, who is footing the bill.
-As you can well imagine, the paid neurophysiologist often prepares a biased report concluding that the claimant has the residual ability to return to work, regardless of the limiting cognitive impairments from which they suffer.
-The Ortiz Law Firm has significant experience assisting claimants in this situation and has successfully convinced insurance companies to reverse their denial decisions, even when the results of an unfavorable neuropsychological examination initially supported that decision.
+An insurance company may require the claimant to undergo an “independent” neuropsychological evaluation.
+Keep in mind that this examination is conducted by a medical professional hand-picked by the insurance company, which pays the bills.
+As you can well imagine, the paid neurophysiologist often produces a biased report concluding that the claimant has the residual capacity to return to work, regardless of the limiting cognitive impairments from which they suffer.

-Representation by An Experienced Long-Term Disability Attorney
+Representation by an Experienced Long-Term Disability Attorney